A General Approach to Approximate Multistage Subgraph Problems: Applications

 \section{Applications}

-We show preficiency for a variety of $(\qualcap,\max)$-MSPs.
-Proving preficiency often follows the same pattern for these problems: we modify (or assign) weights for those graph elements that are to be preferred in a way that does not interfere with the feasibility of a solution for the respective single stage Subgraph Problems; we then apply a polynomial algorithm to solve the single stage problem w.r.t.\ the modified weights.
-The above \cref{thm:2-stage-apx,thm:tim-to-mim} then allow us to deduce the existence of approximation algorithms.
+We show preficiency for a variety of SPs.
+Proving preficiency typically always follows the same pattern for these problems: we modify (or assign) weights for those graph elements that are to be preferred in a way that does not interfere with the feasibility of a solution; we then apply a polynomial algorithm (as a black box) to solve the problem w.r.t.\ the modified weights.
+The above \cref{thm:2-stage-apx,thm:tim-to-mim} then allow us to deduce approximation algorithms for the corresponding $\qualcap$-MSP.

-To justify the need for approximation algorithms, we show (or refer to existing results) that each of the presented multistage problems is NP-hard even when restricted to two stages.
-Since the proofs are lenghty and not the main focus of this paper, they can be found in the Appendix.
+In general, instead of manipulating the weights, one could (try to) carefully manipulate the arithmetic computations in the black box algorithm.
+This then would typically also allow to consider non-negative weights (instead of strictly positive ones).
+However, we refrain from doing so herein for clarity of exposition and general applicability to any black box algorithm where such arithmetic modifications may not be straightforward.